Buddleja davidii Cultivars and Hybrids

 DAPPER® WHITE

 Syn.
-Dapconwhi
+'Dapconwhi'

-White A white version of DAPPER® LAVENDER
+White A white version of DAPPER® LAVENDER.
+In Europe, part of the TINY BUDDY® series.

 Darkness Dark purple-blue USA cultivar